Gratschew/passwordmanager/README.md

 # Password Manager
 A Web application which uses secure programming principles to store user's log in information to different services.
+The application can be run with Docker Compose.
+Docker and Docker Compose must be installed in order to run the application.
+Run the application with command:

+    docker-compose up --build -d

 ## Development
 ### Docker Compose